tanishagerg/SRNCA/blogpost.md

 So what if the genomes could a "compressed genome" instead?
 Similar to a compressed tif file, where the images are essentially stored as partial instructions for how to reconstruct the images base on decompression rules (the decompression algorithm here is the other half of the reconstruction instructions).
 Here is where we have a more viable explanation of organismal patterning and development:  encoding of rules for development (e.g. genes describing how to produce and react to a body landscape of diffusing morphogens).

-Mathematician Alan Turing came up with a way to model this, which creates what is now known as a Turing Pattern.[^Turing1952] Through his paper called “The Chemical Basis of Morphogenesis”, he presents a mathmatical system, called a “reaction-diffusion model” where two substances spread (diffuse) throughout the system interact with each other (react) and eventually a stable pattern emerges, which explains morphogenisis (the biological process that generates cell patterns and structures) A key feature of his explanation is that it uses simple, local rules (meaning that the ruleeee) to describe a way for these complex morphologies to arise.
+Mathematician Alan Turing came up with a way to model this, which creates what is now known as a Turing Pattern.[^Turing1952] Through his paper called “The Chemical Basis of Morphogenesis”, he presents a mathmatical system, called a “reaction-diffusion model” where two substances spread (diffuse) throughout the system interact with each other (react) and eventually a stable pattern emerges, which explains morphogenisis (the biological process that generates cell patterns and structures) A key feature of his explanation is that it uses simple, local rules to describe a way for these complex morphologies to arise.
 In fact, locality is a component of many physical systems we might be interested in modeling, a reflection of the physics of our universe.

 Locality is also an important feature of cellular automata, where rulets are given to all cells to automate the pattern formation in a model.
 This locality makes them effective for modeling a variety of physical processes such as pattern generation.
 The Gray-Scott model is a cellular automata that performs the reaction-diffusion computations and creates all the different Turing Patterns.